SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket-lens-cap.md

 There is an eyelet so you may attach a lens cap retention strap.

-Designed by me from scratch to fit the Lomography Sprocket Roacket cameras.
+Designed by me from scratch to fit the Lomography Sprocket Rocket cameras.

 ### Directions for use
 This is a push fit lens cap, simply press into place.